-- The Veritas File Replicator license includes file replication. - The Veritas Replicator license includes both file replication and volume replication (also known as Veritas Volume Replicator, VVR). - SmartTier is an expanded and renamed version of Dynamic Storage Tiering (DST). - All features listed in Table 1-2 and Table 1-3 are supported on Linux.
+- The Veritas File Replicator license includes file replication. - The Veritas Replicator license include both file replication and volume replication (previously known as Veritas Volume Replicator, VVR). - SmartTier is an expanded and renamed version of Dynamic Storage Tiering (DST). - All features listed in Table 1-2 and Table 1-3 are supported on Linux except as noted.
 Consult specific product documentation for information on supported operating systems.

-Using SmartMove and Thin Provisioning with DB2 and Sybase
+Using SmartMove and Thin Provisioning with Sybase databases

-You can use SmartMove and Thin Provisioning with Veritas Storage Foundation and High Availability products and your DB2 or Sybase database.
+You can use SmartMove and Thin Provisioning with Veritas Storage Foundation and High Availability products and Sybase databases.